-If there’s nothing you love more in the world than the combination of chocolate and peanut butter you must try this Chocolate Peanut Butter Cheesecake recipe!
-Oreo crust, creamy peanut butter cheesecake filling loaded with chocolate chips, milk chocolate ganache with a pile of chopped Reese’s cups on top=pure bliss!!!
+If there’s nothing you love more in the world than the combination of chocolate and peanut butter, you must try this Chocolate Peanut Butter Cheesecake recipe!
+Oreo crust, creamy peanut butter cheesecake filling with chocolate chips, milk chocolate ganache, and a pile of chopped Reese’s cups on top, equals pure bliss!

 For Oreo Crust: